athos/symbol-analyzer/README.md

 # symbol-analyzer　[![Build Status](https://travis-ci.org/athos/symbol-analyzer.png)](https://travis-ci.org/athos/symbol-analyzer)

-`symbol-analyzer` is a code analyzer that analyzes how each symbol is being used in the code.
+`symbol-analyzer` is a code analyzer that analyzes for you how each symbol is being used in the code.
 It can be used in various ways such as static analysis for Clojure code or defining complicated macros that require code walk.

 ## Installation